Rituraj2019/Aatm-Nirbhar-FEM/README.md

 **.idea** and **pycache**: These are auto created files during making python project directory for our project in pycharm.
 These files are not necessary in making of our project

+**resources.qrc**: Resources used for Qt designer.
+Add here using Qt designer

 ## Process to convert .py to .exe
 Step1: In CMD: **pip install pyinstaller**